When Did Abercrombie & Fitch Get So Good?

 Advertisement

-Abercrombie & Fitch's Top 5 Best Sellers:
+Abercrombie & Fitch's Best Sellers

 "The 'TikTok Famous' 90s Ultra High-Rise Straight jeans are so comfy and flattering.
 They have the highest rise that sits at your natural waist and they look incredible paired with a seamless bodysuit or even a shirt, tucked or untucked.
 They look spectacular on everybody!" writes Krug.

+This pair of Curve Love 90s Ultra High Rise Straight Jeans pictured above touts an overall hype of 4.4 out of 5 stars (out of 576 reviews), with one reviewer raving, "THE best jeans. [...]
+Very high waisted but easy to move around and bend down etc in which I love. [...]
+I've been looking for a pair of boyfriend/girlfriend baggier type jeans and just have had no luck finding a comfortable pair with my body type.
+Small waist, thicker thighs, average height.
+But these work!"

+This pair of Curve Love 90s Ultra High Rise Straight Jeans pictured above touts an overall hype of 4.4 out of 5 stars (out of 576 reviews), with one reviewer raving, "THE best jeans. [...]
+Very high waisted but easy to move around and bend down etc in which I love. [...]
+I've been looking for a pair of boyfriend/girlfriend baggier type jeans and just have had no luck finding a comfortable pair with my body type.
+Small waist, thicker thighs, average height.
+But these work!"

 "The seamless bodysuits pair perfectly with jeans or shorts and work so well alone or as a base in multi-layered looks.
-They are, quite literally, softAF."
+They are, quite literally, softAF," says Krug.

-"Our cardigans are made from our elevated LuxeLoft fabric and feature button-down fronts and ribbed trims.
-They’re so easy to wear open, closed, or partially closed for multiple looks.
-They are great for the '90s prep and academia vibes."

-"Our new vegan leather puffers are an easy fit and made from soft vegan leather fabric with the elevated diamond stitch detail.
-They’re that perfect fall puffer, but elevated, and able to be outfitted so many ways."
+While the Slim Turtleneck Sweater Bodysuit pictured here is a newer style for fall, the reviews for the sleeveless 90s Seamless Tank Bodysuit are ultra hyped: The $39 bodysuit is rated a 4.6 out of 5 stars with 179 reviews.
+"Excellent material.
+I have a long torso and this bodysuit doesn't feel like it's cutting me in half," writes one shopper.

+While the Slim Turtleneck Sweater Bodysuit pictured here is a newer style for fall, the reviews for the sleeveless 90s Seamless Tank Bodysuit are ultra hyped: The $39 bodysuit is rated a 4.6 out of 5 stars with 179 reviews.
+"Excellent material.
+I have a long torso and this bodysuit doesn't feel like it's cutting me in half," writes one shopper.

 Advertisement

+This fall-ready Oversized Legging-Friendly Cable Cardigan pictured above is a new, chunkier follow-up to summer styles like the Ribbed Tank and Cardigan Set (which, it should be known, has a perfect 5 out of 5 stars).
+Writes one reviewer of A&F's custom LuxeLoft and soft AF knit fabrics: "So incredibly soft!
+I love this set so much, it's the perfect level of comfort."

+"Our new vegan leather puffers [The Vegan Leather Diamond Puffer is pictured here] are an easy fit and made from soft vegan leather fabric with the elevated diamond stitch detail.
+They’re that perfect fall puffer, but elevated, and able to be outfitted so many ways," says Krug.

 "The High Rise Dad Jeans have that flattering high rise waist with a more relaxed fit throughout the leg.
-The denim is soft, but with less stretch than your skinny jeans, so they’re like your perfect vintage relaxed jeans."
+The denim is soft, but with less stretch than your skinny jeans, so they’re like your perfect vintage relaxed jeans," says Krug.

+And, a 4.6 out of 5 stars (from 51 reviews) of these High Rise Dad Jeans attest to its near-perfectedness.
+"The fact that I can wear Abercrombie jeans now blows my mind!
+So kudos to them for finally including us curvy girls! [...]
+I’m obsessed.
+Great high-waisted jeans that don’t make you feel like you can’t breathe or bend over!
+The legs have perfect stretch.
+I’m obsessed," writes one reviewer.

+And, a 4.6 out of 5 stars (from 51 reviews) of these High Rise Dad Jeans attest to its near-perfectedness.
+"The fact that I can wear Abercrombie jeans now blows my mind!
+So kudos to them for finally including us curvy girls! [...]
+I’m obsessed.
+Great high-waisted jeans that don’t make you feel like you can’t breathe or bend over!
+The legs have perfect stretch.
+I’m obsessed," writes one reviewer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.